openmobilehub/omh-maps/README.md

 ## Set up the development environment
 1. Android Studio is required.
 If you haven't already done so, [download](https://developer.android.com/studio/index.html) and [install](https://developer.android.com/studio/install.html?pkg=studio) it.
-2. Ensure that you are using the [Android Gradle plugin](https://developer.android.com/studio/releases/gradle-plugin) version 7.0 or later in Android Studio).
+2. Ensure that you are using the [Android Gradle plugin](https://developer.android.com/studio/releases/gradle-plugin) version 7.0 or later in Android Studio.

 ## Create a new project in Android Studio
 1. Open Android Studio, and click Create New Project in the Welcome to Android Studio window.